KC-inDomus/home-assistant.io/source/_integrations/zha.markdown

 To add a new device:

-1. Go to the **Integrations** panel, find the **Zigbee Home Automation** integration that was added by the configuration steps above, and select **Configure**.
+1. Go to the **Integrations** panel, find the **ZigBee Home Automation** integration that was added by the configuration steps above, and select **Configure**.
 1. Click on the plus button at the bottom right corner to start a scan for new devices.
-1. Reset your Zigbee devices according to the device instructions provided by the manufacturer (e.g., turn on/off lights up to 10 times, switches usually have a reset button/pin).
+1. Reset your ZigBee devices according to the device instructions provided by the manufacturer (e.g., turn on/off lights up to 10 times, switches usually have a reset button/pin).
 It might take a few seconds for the devices to appear.
 You can click on **Show logs** for more verbose output.
 1. Once the device is found, it will appear on that page and will be automatically added to your devices.
 You can optionally change its name and add it to an area (you can change this later).
 You can search again to add another device, or you can go back to the list of added devices.

 ### Best practices to avoid pairing/connection difficulties

 Verify that you try to follow recommended best practices to avoid pairing and/or connection issues:

-- If possible try to pair your Zigbee devices in their intended final location, (and not pair it next to the Zigbee coordinator and then need to move it after).
+- If possible try to pair your ZigBee devices in their intended final location, (and not pair it next to the ZigBee coordinator and then need to move it after).
-  - Pairing a Zigbee device next to the Zigbee coordinator and then moving it later can result in dropped/lost connections or other issues.
+  - Pairing a ZigBee device next to the ZigBee coordinator and then moving it later can result in dropped/lost connections or other issues.
     - If the device you want to add is not brand new and as such never paired before then you always have to make sure to first manually reset the device to its factory default settings before you will be able to add/pair it.
-- Some battery-operated Zigbee devices are known to have problems with pairing if they have Low battery voltage.
+- Some battery-operated ZigBee devices are known to have problems with pairing if they have Low battery voltage.
     - Some people have reported replacing the battery on their newly received Xiaomi/Aqara devices solved pairing issues.
-- Check that you have enough Zigbee router devices (also known as Zigbee signal repeaters or range extenders) and if you do not have any, invest and add some mains-powered devices that will work as Zigbee routers.
+- Check that you have enough ZigBee router devices (also known as ZigBee signal repeaters or range extenders) and if you do not have any, invest and add some mains-powered devices that will work as ZigBee routers.
-    - Aim to start out with mains-powered devices before adding battery-operated devices as a "weak" Zigbee network mesh (e.g., the device is too far from the Zigbee coordinator or a Zigbee router) may prevent some devices from being paired.
-Zigbee router devices are also needed to increase the maximum of devices that can be connected to your Zigbee mesh network.
+    - Aim to start out with mains-powered devices before adding battery-operated devices as a "weak" ZigBee network mesh (e.g., the device is too far from the ZigBee coordinator or a ZigBee router) may prevent some devices from being paired.
+ZigBee router devices are also needed to increase the maximum of devices that can be connected to your ZigBee mesh network.
-    - Note that some Zigbee devices are not fully compatible with all brands of Zigbee router devices.
-Xiaomi/Aqara devices are for example known not to work with Zigbee router devices from Centralite, General Electrics, Iris, Ledvance/OSRAM, LIGHTIFY/Sylvania, Orvibo, PEQ, Securifi, and SmartThings/Samsung.
-Better results can usually be achieved by using mains-powered devices IKEA and Nue/3A Home or dedicated DIY routing devices based on Texas Instruments CC253x/CC26x2 and XBee Series 2/3 Zigbee radios.
+    - Note that some ZigBee devices are not fully compatible with all brands of ZigBee router devices.
+Xiaomi/Aqara devices are for example known not to work with ZigBee router devices from Centralite, General Electrics, Iris, Ledvance/OSRAM, LIGHTIFY/Sylvania, Orvibo, PEQ, Securifi, and SmartThings/Samsung.
+Better results can usually be achieved by using mains-powered devices IKEA and Nue/3A Home or dedicated DIY routing devices based on Texas Instruments CC253x/CC26x2 and XBee Series 2/3 ZigBee radios.
-- Be patient as the pairing of some Zigbee devices may require multiple attempts and you may sometimes need to try again and again.
+- Be patient as the pairing of some ZigBee devices may require multiple attempts and you may sometimes need to try again and again.
-    - Some devices, like example those from Xiaomi/Aqara, are known to not be 100% compliant with the standard Zigbee specifications and may therefore require many paring attempts over 10-20 minutes or longer.
+    - Some devices, like example those from Xiaomi/Aqara, are known to not be 100% compliant with the standard ZigBee specifications and may therefore require many paring attempts over 10-20 minutes or longer.

 ### Using router devices

-You use routers to increase the number of Zigbee devices that can be used in a network.
-The total number of Zigbee devices that you have on a Zigbee network depends on a few things, but you should know that Zigbee coordinator hardware and firmware only plays a larger role in Zigbee networks with a lot of devices.
-More important is how many directly connected devices ("direct children") versus how many routers are connected to your Zigbee coordinator.
+You use routers to increase the number of ZigBee devices that can be used in a network.
+The total number of ZigBee devices that you have on a ZigBee network depends on a few things, but you should know that ZigBee coordinator hardware and firmware only plays a larger role in ZigBee networks with a lot of devices.
+More important is how many directly connected devices ("direct children") versus how many routers are connected to your ZigBee coordinator.
 Zigpy library which ZHA uses has an upper limit.
-This is 32 direct children, but if your Zigbee coordinator hardware is powerful enough then you can still have hundreds of Zigbee devices connected through routers.
+This is 32 direct children, but if your ZigBee coordinator hardware is powerful enough then you can still have hundreds of ZigBee devices connected through routers.

-Even the least powerful Zigbee coordinator hardware supported by Zigpy is CC2530/2531 and its default firmware, only supports 20 devices connected directly to the coordinator.
-However, by having routers in your Zigbee network, the mesh network size can be extended.
-You can assume that most, if not all mains/AC-powered devices, e.g., wall-plugs and always powered-on lightbulbs in your Zigbee network can serve as a router.
+Even the least powerful ZigBee coordinator hardware supported by Zigpy is CC2530/2531 and its default firmware, only supports 20 devices connected directly to the coordinator.
+However, by having routers in your ZigBee network, the mesh network size can be extended.
+You can assume that most, if not all mains/AC-powered devices, e.g., wall-plugs and always powered-on lightbulbs in your ZigBee network can serve as a router.
 You can even use CC2530/CC2531 with router firmware, as additional routers (which in their turn have a limit of 21 devices).

 An example using the default CC2531 coordinator firmware + two CC2531 routers; Your device limit will be: